 Here are some delicious dinners to try from the ’50s — three different vintage country fried chicken recipes that you can make in your oven or on the stove.

 Need a fast dinner, and in the mood for something a little retro?
-Get the recipe for this quick and easy one-pan chicken & pasta here!
+Get the recipe for this quick and easy skillet chicken pasta!

 Chicken Cacciatora is also known as ‘Chicken Hunter Style’ – the literal translation of ‘Pollo alla Cacciatora.’
 Get two classic recipes for this dish here!